Weekly Wiser Wisdom: Attend a Webinar or Facebook Live Event

-We get it.
 There’s a lot happening right now, and a lot of swirling questions about what this all means.
 We got you covered.
-For the next three weeks, we’ll be sharing free resources every day (well, except Saturdays and Sundays – we need some rest too!).
-One webinar a day.
-One Facebook AMA (Ask Me Anything) a day.
+Every week, we’ll be sharing free resources.
+One webinar a week.
+Two Facebook AMA (Ask Me Anything) a week.
 All to help you navigate the pressing questions and the rapidly changing admissions landscape.
 And, we’ll continue to remind you of all that isn’t changing and what you can control.

 Check out our full lineup here.